 The checkout page also enables the same website elements.

 Frank Body is an Australian skincare company that was started by five friends in a coffee shop, just a few years ago.
 Their discussion about the state of the skincare industry and the influx of different chemicals in skincare products helped them come up with products that were natural.

 They use coffee for their products as caffeine is believed to help you get a healthy, clearer skin, along with helping you maintain its PH balance.
 Whether it’s acne, breakouts, or stretchmarks – Frank Body products have helped more than 6 million women in their pursuit for healthier skin.

 The website has a white background throughout and their products and brand have a muted pink color scheme that helps them pop up.
 They also feature magazine and other editorial mentions along with customer reviews.

 Rest is a design studio based out of San Francisco that claims to be “dedicated to the art of invisible technology’.
 Their products are designed with the vision of making high-quality products that are not only elegant but also beautiful.

-Their product manufacturing consists of: Premium-grade walnut, sustainable soft cork inlays, heavy weighted foundations, CNC machined for precision, and no-slip rubber feet.
+Their product manufacturing consists of Premium-grade walnut, sustainable soft cork inlays, heavily weighted foundations, CNC machined for precision, and no-slip rubber feet.
 Moreover, their products have an integrated magnetic system that allows you to add, remove, or reorder your items on them with ease.